-The consolidated financial statements include the accounts of Colibri Resource Corporation and its wholly owned subsidiary, Minera Halcones S.A. de C.V. ("Halcones").
+The consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles, and include the accounts of Colibri Resource Corporation and its wholly owned subsidiary, Minera Halcones S.A. de C.V. ("Halcones").
 Halcones was incorporated on March 30, 2004 in Mexico.
 All inter-company accounts and transactions have been eliminated upon consolidation.
+The significant accounting policies are summarized below: